 What will happen:

 - An incision will be made around your belly button and on your lower abdomen.
 Your surgeon will remove extra tissue and skin, and may use liposuction to remove extra fat.
 The tissues that cover your abdomen muscles will be stitched together to tighten your abdomen.
 Your surgeon may also remove extra tissue or fat from your thighs and pubic area.
-He will make a new hole for your belly button and close your incisions with stitches or staples.
+He or she will make a new hole for your belly button and close your incisions with stitches or staples.

 - Your surgeon will cut and remove the loose skin and extra fat from your back.
 The skin over your buttocks will be pulled up and stitched to the edges of the skin on your back to tighten the area.
-He will close your incisions with stitches or staples.
+He or she will close your incisions with stitches or staples.
 Drains may be put in your surgery area to remove extra blood and fluid.